Rose (Rosa spp.) and hybrids-Bacterial Leaf Spot and Blast

 See:

-Cause Pseudomonas syringae pv. morsprunorum, a bacterium diagnosed only four times by the OSU Plant Clinic from 1962 to 1992.
+Cause Pseudomonas syringae pv. morsprunorum, a bacterium.
+Although diagnosed only ten times by the OSU Plant Clinic from 1962 to 2017, it does come up consistently over the years.
 Most common in cool, wet spring weather.

 Symptoms Dark brown, sunken spots appear on leaves, flower stalks, and calyx parts.
 Flower buds may die without opening.
 Black streaks appear on 1-year-old stems.